-Joined by his son Victor in 2005, Yves Gastou continues to exhibit spatial and playful furnitures from the 1960s and 70s, encompassed the dream of a free and relaxed way of life which a democratized art through the introduction of new materials, such as resin, brass, stainless steel and stone geodes, all while integrating a sleek contemporary design.
+Joined by his son Victor in 2005, they continue to display playful and spatial furniture from the 1960’s and 70’s, cultivating the dream of a free and laid-back way of life, of the democratization of art with the introduction of new materials like resin, brass, stainless steel, and geodes of stones, all while integrating a purified contemporary design.

 Today, the galerie continues its search of combining and eclecticism by confronting the 20th century masters of design with the designers of the 21st such as Agnès Debizet, Béatrice Serre, Emmanuel Jonckers, Gerard Kuijpers, and Emmanuel Babled.